TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 "Please tell me... ", Fredriech asked with such a deep and desperate voice that shivers ran down through the spine of Schulga and the guards.

-'_Something's wrong_', Schulga thought, '_Something's really, really wrong_'
+'Something's wrong', Schulga thought, 'Something's really, really wrong'

 He looked at his Lady and begged answers.
 But her cold eyes were fixated on Fredriech.